Terms & Conditions

 COMMISSIONS: There will be a 4.5% Commission on both Buyer and Seller.
 4.5% will be added onto the final bidding price at time of purchase.
 ONLINE BIDS: All online bids will be available on the Horseman’s Choice, LLC.
 APP & at bid.horsemanschoicellc.com.

 ERRORS: Every effort has been made to assure the correctness of the catalog.
 The sales management and auctioneers are not responsible for error of omissions and assumes no liability on its part as to any statements verbal or written regarding horses sold.
 Buyers are cautioned to pay close attention to the auctioneer’s announcements as these announcements take precedence over the printed matter in the catalog.

-BUYER REGISTRATION: All buyers must register and receive a buyer’s number.
+BUYER REGISTRATION: All present buyers must register at the sale and receive a buyer registration card.

 IN-RING DISPUTE: If a dispute should arise between or among two or more bidders, the Auctioneer shall settle the dispute, and his decision shall be absolute, final and binding on all parties.
 Horses are at the buyer’s expense, risk, and responsibility from the instant the horse is knocked down by the auctioneer to that buyer.

 RELEASES: Upon receiving payment for a horse, the cashiers will issue an order to obtain delivery.
 Buyers are cautioned not to lose these orders.
 Buyers must make arrangements for the care of stock until it can be removed.